KapilBishnoi/python-tweet-scraper/README.md

 python python-tweet-scraper.py

-### 7. A <timestamp>-tweets.csv file will get generated, this file will have all the tweets from the result page of Twitter Advanced Search.
+### 7. A csv file will get generated with current timestamp in the name, this file will have all the tweets from the result page of Twitter Advanced Search.